As the leaves begin to fall from our deciduous fruit trees, a few timely jobs rise to the surface.

 Time to Mulch

-Make a super-brew to spray over your trees when about half to all the leaves have fallen. this will happen at different times, in different climes – adapt to suit.
+Spray your trees with a living-biological-brew when about half to all the leaves have fallen – all those little openings make this a prime moment.
+An especially good idea if fungal disease has been an issue.
 Make a biological brew and spray generously – bark, limbs, ground beneath, the lot.

 You’re building (as in “Rome wasn’t built in a day” type building), an army here.
-A crew of beneficial organisms to out-manoeuvre and out-compete detrimental fungi and bacteria.
-These fellas will speed decomposition so that leaf litter and fruit mummies disappear by spring and provide a boost to ‘good’ fungi for balanced nutrition.
+A crew of beneficial organisms to out-manoeuvre and out-compete detrimental fungi and bacteria, and speed decomposition so that leaf litter and fruit mummies disappear by spring.

-Read my healthy fruit tree game plan + all about copper sprays here.
-Build a strong hearty orchard rather than spray fungicides (copper and lime sulfur).
+Read my healthy fruit tree game plan for an overview on how to build a strong hearty orchard without spraying fungicides (copper and lime sulfur).

 Plant new trees